grid-x/modbus/README.md

 Take the `.tar.gz` and `.zip` files and create a new GitHub release.

+## Versioning

+Prior to `v1.4.1` this module used version tags like `v1.3` Starting with `v1.4.1` we follow full Semantic Versioning, including the patch component.
+Existing tags remain unchanged for compatibility.

 # References
 - [Modbus Specifications and Implementation Guides](http://www.modbus.org/specs.php)